 - Filtered Port: This is no response situation where all requests are filtered, dropped or blocked.
 It is likely due to a filtering device.

 Between TCP (Transmission) and UDP (User Datagram Protocol), there are 65,535 ports available for communication between devices.
 It means 65535 possible ports can be assigned to any service.
 These services are computer services running programs such as browser, email program, conference meeting software, etc. The IANA (Internet Assigned Numbers Authority) is responsible for assigning and maintaining the usage of specific port numbers.

 Ports numbers 1-1024 are known as privileged ports as standard users (non-administrator or non-root users) cannot run any services on these ports.
 All other ports are known as standard ports.

-There are lots of myths on the internet around how an open port can get your computer hacked, viruses can take over and all that.
+There are many myths on the internet around how an open port can get your computer hacked; viruses can take over and all that.
 Often, lack of understanding and spread of fear and concerns makes such sentiments travel faster than truth.

 A threat actor would then attempt to find any security vulnerabilities in these services that can be successfully exploited to gain unauthorised remote access leading to a system compromise.
 A firewall is used as the front door for large organisations that stops all such ports from communicating to the outside world.
 This is why a firewall is necessary to maintain a minimal attack surface exposure for the internal networks.
 Wormable exploits often target open ports for services that have vulnerabilities or misconfigured.